 Coordination of the Internal Harmonies

 The intention harmonizes with the Chi: Your degree of intention will determine your degree of concentration.
-Walking by a tai chi class you would just see someone taking a step.
-The person however would be concentrating on the accuracy of this step and setting it in motion.
+Walking by a tai chi class most people just see attendees moving slowly.
+The slowness is not the goal!
+It is the result of concentrating on the accuracy of each step and movement and correctly setting them in motion.